virgs/minesweeper-ai/README.md

     set2 - set1 = count2 - count1

-If we’re being even more clever, there’s one final type of inference we can do.
+There’s one final quick type of inference we can do.

 ##### 3. Inequality Difference Inference

+Consider the sentences below:

 1. {B, C, D, E} = 3
 2. {A, B, C} = 1

-Note that they are not subset/superset of each other, but they do overlap {B, C}.
-Since this is an overlap, it's a subset of both propositions.
+Note that their sets are not subset/superset of each other, but they do overlap {B, C}.
+Since this is an overlap, it's a subset of both sets.
 If this is a subset from the first proposition, it's fair to say that it's a proposition that has **at most** (an inequality) 1 mine:

 3. {B, C} ≤ 1.

+To demonstrate that, we can suppose that **A** is a mine, in that case, {B, C} = 0.
+Supposing the opposite now, **A** is not a mine, {B, C} = 1.
+Given that being a mine or not being mine are the only two valid values for **A**, we can say that {B, C} is either equal to 0 or equal to 1.
+Thus: {B, C} ≤ 1.

-As previously said {B, C} is also a subset of the 2nd sentence, and combining this information with the [subset inference](#2-subset-inference) we just learned, we can infer a new piece of knowledge:
+As previously said {B, C} is also a subset of the 2nd set, and combining this information with the [subset inference](#2-subset-inference) we just learned, we can infer a new piece of knowledge:

     1. {B, C, D, E} = 3
     3. {B, C} ≤ 1
-    Applying subset inference 1. - 3.
+    Applying subset inference 1. - 3. and inequality subtractions
     4. {D, E} ≥ 2

-Observe that {D, E} effectively is the difference set {B, C, D, E} - {A, B, C} = {D, E}

-Once one cell can only have one mine, there's no way the sentence {D, E} has more than 2 mines.
+It may deserve another paragraph to demonstrate that.
+Observe that {D, E} effectively is the difference-set {B, C, D, E} - {A, B, C} = {D, E}.
+Since we proved {B, C} is either equal to 0 or equal to 1, and we know {B, C, D, E} = 3.
+We can replace a piece of the former with the latter.
+Assuming {B, C} = 1, we would get {D, E} = 2.
+Supposing now that {B, C} = 0, we would have {D, E} = 3. *Which is a contradiction,* once one cell can only have at most one mine.

-So, we can conclude {D, E} = 2.
+So, according to the *Reductio ad absurdum*, we can infer {D, E} = 2 and {B, C} = 1.
 Therefore, **D** and **E** are mines.
-We can now update the 1st proposition ({B, C, D, E} = 3) with this information and get this new one: {B, C} = 1.
-Lastly, we subtract this last information from the 2nd proposition ({A, B, C} = 1) and get {A} = 0.
+Lastly, we subtract {B, C} = 1 from the 2nd proposition ({A, B, C} = 1) and get {A} = 0.
 Thus, **A** is a safe cell.

 More generally, any time we have two sentences:

     set1 = count1
     set2 = count2

-where count1 - count2 is equal to the number of cells the difference set (set1 - set2) has, then we can infer that every cell in the difference set is a mine.
+where count1 - count2 is equal to the number of cells the difference-set set1 - set2 has, then we can infer that every cell in the difference-set is a mine.

 ## Results